Pendaflex

-Company history
+History

-1882–1909: the early years
+1882–1909: Early years

 The company was founded in Manhattan in 1882 by brothers Charles S. Jonas and Richard A. Jonas.
-Their company, Charles S. Jonas and Brother, first operated in the niche field of paper ruling, where they provided the service of ruling lines on paper for customers.
+Their company, Charles S. Jonas and Brother, first operated in paper ruling, where they provided the service of ruling lines on paper for customers.

-After the turn of the century, businesses started to utilize filing systems with index cards and file folders.
-Thus began Charles S. Jonas and Brother first venture into manufacturing their own items.
+After 1900, businesses started to use filing systems with index cards and file folders.
+In response to the changing market, Charles S. Jonas and Brother began manufacturing their own items.
 The product line was at first limited to index cards and guides, and gradually expanded, with sales covering a larger territory.
-The company was renamed Record Card Company in 1909, as a reflection of their new manufacturing endeavor.
+The company was renamed the Record Card Company in 1909.

-1918–1939: new product development
+1918–1939: New product development

-In 1918, the Record Card Company first registered Oxford as a brand name.
+In 1918, the Record Card Company first registered the brand name Oxford.
 The success of the Oxford brand led the company to change its name in 1921 to the Oxford Filing Supply Company.
-The firm continued to specialize in filing supplies, introducing many new items which contributed to the growth of the filing industry.
-In 1939, the company began making expanding envelopes and introduced the convenience of file folder labels in rolls, as well as corrugated board transfer files in a drawer style.
-The company's most significant advance, however, was the Oxford Pendaflex hanging file folder.
-This was the now familiar filing pouch that hooked over the sides of a file drawer.
+In 1939, the company began making expanding envelopes and introduced file folder labels in rolls, as well as corrugated board transfer files in a drawer style.
+The company also began producing the Oxford Pendaflex hanging file folder, a filing pouch that hooked over the sides of a file drawer.
 Smaller files placed inside the hanging file allowed the drawer to be easily subdivided.
-The company called its Pendaflex hanging file the greatest development in filing since the evolution of the filing folder.
+The company called its Pendaflex hanging file "the greatest development in filing since the evolution of the filing folder".

 1940–1968: U.S. expansion

-Oxford Filing Supply gradually expanded its operations beyond the New York City area, establishing a Midwestern base in the 1930s, with a factory in St. Louis.
+Oxford Filing Supply gradually expanded its operations beyond the New York City area, establishing a factory in St. Louis in the 1930s.
 Its main plant moved in 1948 from Brooklyn to Garden City, New York.
 The company built a West Coast manufacturing facility in 1953 in Los Angeles, and the St. Louis and Los Angeles plants were expanded several times in the 1960s.
-Also during this time, the company opened new facilities in Augusta, Georgia, and in East Rutherford, New Jersey, while establishing an equipment division in Long Island, which later moved to larger quarters in Moonachie, New Jersey.
+Also, during this time, the company opened new facilities in Augusta, Georgia, and in East Rutherford, New Jersey, while establishing an equipment division in Long Island, which later moved to larger quarters in Moonachie, New Jersey.